zeugma-hamper/plasma/README.md

 A process deposits Proteins into, and retrieves Proteins from, network-soluble ring buffers called 'Pools'.
-Multiple processes can be simultaneously connected (via 'Hoses') to a single pool, with each both depoisiting and retrieving Proteins.
+Multiple processes can be simultaneously connected (via 'Hoses') to a single pool, with each both depositing and retrieving Proteins.
 The ordering of Proteins stored in a Pool is monotonic and immutable, such that all retrieving processes observe the same sequence.
 Processes most typically read from Pools in something like real